SamerElhamdo/x-twitter-mcp-server/README.md

 - Search Twitter for tweets and trends.
 - Manage bookmarks and timelines.
 - Built-in rate limit handling for the Twitter API.
+- **Enhanced Security**: Twitter API credentials are required in each request, eliminating the need for environment variables.
 - Uses Twitter API v2 with proper authentication (API keys and tokens), avoiding the username/password hack to minimize the risk of account suspensions.
 - Provides a complete implementation of Twitter API v2 endpoints for user management, tweet management, timelines, and search functionality.